© The Sikh Coalition

 About

-Singh Attariwala advises the White House, Congress, State Legislatures, Attorney General’s offices, and federal agencies on discrimination, bias, national security, and community relations policy.
-He formerly served as a commissioner to the Department of Transportation on anti-discrimination in civil aviation.
-Singh Attariwala also helped develop law enforcement training on Sikh cultural competency training on behalf of the U.S. Department of Justice, Community Relations Service, and is a certified instructor on the course.
+Singh Attariwala has advised the White House, Congress, state legislatures, attorneys general, and federal agencies on discrimination, bias, national security, and community relations policy.
+He is a member of the Aspen Institute Aspen Digital Community & Technology Leaders Initiative, where he collaborates with leaders across sectors to examine the societal impacts of emerging technologies.
+He also formerly served on the U.S. Department of Transportation’s Aviation Consumer Protection Advisory Committee as a commissioner focused on anti-discrimination in civil aviation.
+He also helped develop cultural competency trainings for government agencies and security services on behalf of the U.S. Department of Justice, Community Relations Service.

-Singh Attariwala is a licensed attorney admitted to practice in Washington, D.C., and Florida.
-He also has experience developing pro-bono legal assistance apps for disadvantaged communities and worked in governmental affairs in government, industry, and civil society.
+He is a licensed attorney admitted to practice in Washington, D.C., and Florida.
+He has experience developing pro bono legal assistance tools for disadvantaged communities and has worked across government, industry, and civil society on issues involving civil rights, policy development, and community engagement.